robocomp/robocomp-robolab/components/hardware/base/delfos/README.md

 For developer notices, the following list specifies the set of implemented functions for controlling and robot state measuring as specified in interface `OmniRobot.idsl`:

-- **getBaseState(RoboCompGenericBase::TBaseState  &state)**: gets the robot state type `TBaseState`.
+- **getBaseState(RoboCompGenericBase::TBaseState  &state)**: gets the robot state.
+Type: `TBaseState`.
 - **getBasePose(int  &x,  int  &z,  float  &alpha)**: returns current robot pose (e.g x-z coordinate and orientation alpha).
-- **setSpeedBase(const float  advx, const float advz, const float  rot)**: sets robot speed with translational `(advx, advz)` and rotational velocity `rot`.
+- **setSpeedBase(const float  advx, const float advz, const float  rot)**: sets robot speed with translational velocity `(advx, advz)` and rotational velocity `rot`.
 For the case of omnidirectional robot, translational velocity is effective with all directions in X-Z coordinate.
 - **stopBase(const Ice::Current&)**: immediately stops robot.
 Robot is stopped applying 0 values in velocity parameters.
 - **resetOdometer()**: resets odometry of robot to values x=0, z=0, alpha=0.
 - **setOdometer(const RoboCompGenericBase::TBaseState  &state, const Ice::Current&)**: sets user-input odometry via `TBaseState` state type for the robot base.
 It also updates the internal model by calling function **correctOdometer**.